 Older Girl Awards

 Consists of the Bronze, Silver, and Gold Award.
 Honored to Girl Scouts who complete a Take Action project in their community.

 Also known as "Higher Awards."

-Online Learning and Resources Nook Girl Scouts of North East Ohio's online training and resource site for volunteers.
-Volunteers ear virtual badges for completing learning modules.
+Online Training - gsLearn Girl Scouts of United States of America's online training site for Girl Scout members.
 Full access to a wide range of resources for volunteers.

 Our Cabaña A program center located in Cuernavaca, Mexico, owned by the World Association of Girl Guides and Girl Scouts.
 Our Chalet A program center located in Adelboden, Switzerland, owned by the World Association of Girl Guides and Girl Scouts.
 Outdoor Education Using the Girl Scout program outdoors to allow girls to grow in relation to each of the three keys to leadership.